mbarmstrong/shadow_removal/README.md

 ## running the code on an interactive session

-1. login to ocelote or elgato
+1. login to ocelote
-2. add the isesh function to your .bashrc file from the steps above
+2. (optional) add the isesh function to your .bashrc file from the steps below
 3. launch the session with the folloiwng command

     `qsub -I -N add -W group_list=ece569 -q standard -l select=1:ncpus=2:mem=12gb:ngpus=1 -l walltime=00:5:00`